 In a large bowl, mix together the flour, salt, sugar, and instant yeast.
 Then, pour in the milk (you may need more or less, depending on wet your dough becomes).
 Mix it together to incorporate as much of the milk as you can into the dry mixture.

 Crack 2 eggs and mix them into the dough mixture.
 If you notice that your dough is still a bit dry afterward, add a splash of milk.
 If you want your bread to be fluffier, you should make a wetter dough.

 Pour in the melted butter--make sure the melted butter isn’t scorching hot, or else it’ll kill the yeast.
 Keep mixing the dough for a while until your dough stretches before it tears.
 If you have a KitchenAid, set your mixer to medium for about 10 minutes.

 When the dough is ready, cover the dough and let it rise until it has doubled in size.
 (This may take an hour or longer).

-To start making the filling, take a small mixing bowl and mix together the ⅓ cup melted butter and the brown sugar well.
+To start making the filling, take a medium bowl and mix together the ⅓ cup melted butter and the brown sugar well.
 Next, pour in the ⅓ cup of warm milk and mix well.
 Then, add the ¼ cup flour and mix very well, and then mix in the bread crumbs.
 Set aside.